 What types of exercises can I do?

 There are many different types of exercises you can do.
 As with all exercise programs, it is important to work on your energy, strength, and flexibility when you exercise.
 In general, the easiest exercise is walking.
 You can also try yoga, hiking, biking, or any activity that is fun for you.

 How can I get more information?

 If you feel comfortable, you can exercise on your own.
 If you feel like you need help, you can see a physical therapist or trainer to get you started with an exercise program.
 A therapist can help you determine your exercise needs and can get you started on a safe program.
-Talk to your doctor about your options to stay active.
+Talk to your care team about your options to stay active.

 American College of Sports Medicine (ACSM).
 (2019).
 Expert Panel: Cancer Treatment Plans Should Include Tailored Exercise Prescriptions.
 Retrieved from http://www.acsm.org/read-research/newsroom/news-releases/news-detail/2019/10/16/expert-panel-cancer-treatment-plans-should-include-tailored-exercise-prescriptions.